open-telemetry/semantic-conventions/docs/database/cassandra.md

 **[1]:** If the collection name is parsed from the query, it SHOULD match the value provided in the query and may be qualified with the schema and database name.
 If the collection name is parsed from the query text, it SHOULD be the first collection name found in the query and it SHOULD match the value provided in the query text including any schema and database name prefix.
-For [homogeneous batch operations](/docs/database/database-spans.md#homogeneous-batches), since individual operations will all have the same collection name, that collection name SHOULD be used.
-For [heterogeneous batch operations](/docs/database/database-spans.md#heterogeneous-batches) where individual operations are known to all have the same collection name, that collection name SHOULD be used.
-For [heterogeneous batch operations](/docs/database/database-spans.md#heterogeneous-batches) where individual operations are not known to all have the same collection name, `db.collection.name` SHOULD NOT be captured.
+For batch operations, if the individual operations are known to have the same collection name then that collection name SHOULD be used, otherwise `db.collection.name` SHOULD NOT be captured.

 **[2]:** If readily available.
 Otherwise, if the instrumentation library parses `db.query.text` to capture `db.collection.name`, then it SHOULD be the first collection name found in the query.

 **[3]:** For commands that switch the keyspace, this SHOULD be set to the target keyspace (even if the command fails).

 **[4]:** It is RECOMMENDED to capture the value as provided by the application without attempting to do any case normalization.
-For [homogeneous batch operations](/docs/database/database-spans.md#homogeneous-batches), individual operations will all have the same operation name and so that operation name SHOULD be used, prepended by `BATCH `.
-For [heterogeneous batch operations](/docs/database/database-spans.md#heterogeneous-batches) where individual operations are known to all have the same operation name, that operation name SHOULD be used, prepended by `BATCH `.
-For [heterogeneous batch operations](/docs/database/database-spans.md#heterogeneous-batches) where individual operations are not known to all have the same operation name, `db.operation.name` SHOULD be `BATCH` or some other database system specific term if more applicable.
+For batch operations, if the individual operations are known to have the same operation name then that operation name SHOULD be used prepended by `BATCH `, otherwise `db.operation.name` SHOULD be `BATCH` or some other database system specific term if more applicable.

 **[5]:** If readily available.
 Otherwise, if the instrumentation library parses `db.query.text` to capture `db.operation.name`, then it SHOULD be the first operation name found in the query.